mpcarl-ibm/crs-docs/index.md

 This documentation is for anyone interested in learning about how to use IBM COS Cross-Region to manage unstructured data IO in their applications.

-Please contact `nicholas.lange@ibm.com` with questions or suggestions about the documentation itself."
+Please contact `nicholas.lange@ibm.com` with questions or suggestions about the documentation itself.